Q3 results: Jewellery firm RGL profit jumps 36% to ₹33 crore | Company Business News

-Jewellery maker Renaissance Global (RGL) on Friday said its consolidated net profit rose 36% to ₹33.20 crore in the December quarter of the financial year 2025-26.
+Jewellery maker Renaissance Global (RGL) on Friday said its consolidated net profit rose 36% year-on-year (YoY) to ₹33.20 crore in the December quarter of the financial year 2025-26 (Q3FY26).
+In the same quarter of the previous financial year, the company's consolidated net profit stood at ₹24.32 crore.

-The company had reported a net profit of ₹24.32 crore for the third quarter of the last financial year, a statement said.
+According to the PTI report, RGL said it reported its strongest-ever quarterly performance in Q3FY26, driven by a shift towards a high-margin, branded D2C (direct-to-consumer) and sharper capital efficiency model.

-The company reported its strongest-ever quarterly performance in Q3FY26, driven by a shift towards a high-margin, branded D2C (direct-to-consumer) and sharper capital efficiency model, RGL said.
+D2C segment recorded an impressive 37.5% YoY growth to ₹91 crore, driven by expanding consumer engagement, said the company.

 "Renaissance Global is ongoing an important transformation from becoming a low-margin B2B exporter to now a core consumer-centric, brand-led luxury platform.
 The bet on our owned brands and premium positioning is paying off in full," RGL chairman and global CEO Sumit Shah said.